Call Today! 888-234-8376

 Would you be able to find another $70,000+ a year job if you were disabled in any way?
 What if you became blind or physically disabled?
 How would you find the kind of job that would bring you the kind of salary you’d become used to?

-So, what is Disability Insurance and how does it work?
+So, what is Disability Insurance and how does it work for truck drivers?

 Nobody really knows if their likely to become disabled in the future and their certainly not likely to know how “long” their disability might last.
 This is why, here at TermLife2Go, we’ll generally recommend that folks first look at what it might cost to purchase a long term disability insurance policy first, then see if the cost of such a policy would fit into their budget.

-Major factor that folks will want to take into consideration when determining what “type” of disability insurance policy is going to be “right” for them.
+Another major factor that folks will want to take into consideration when determining what type of disability insurance policy is going to be right for them.
 And it is here where folks will often make mistakes that could ultimately lead them to be disappointed about their disability insurance policy in the future should they suffer from some type of disability.

 In general, we here at TermLife2Go will typically recommend that most of our clients try to purchase an Own Occupation Disability Insurance policy because these types of policies will only require you to be unable to perform your “own” job in order to qualify for your disability insurance benefits.